mathigon/textbooks/polygons-and-polyhedra/content.md

     tr(style="background: #eee")
       td(colspan=3): p We always need a #[+blank('gap|overlap')] to create a 3-dimensional shape.
 Therefore seven or more triangles at every vertex also can’t produce new polyhedra.

-section
+---

-  p We can do the same with squares:
+We can do the same with squares:

   table.plato
     tr